 - Issuing writs for Queensland State Elections and for the election of Queensland representatives in the Australian Senate, on the advice of the Executive Council

-- In the name of The Queen, granting a pardon or commutation of sentence or reprieve of the carrying out of a sentence to an offender, or the remission of a fine or penalty.
+- In the name of The King, granting a pardon or commutation of sentence or reprieve of the carrying out of a sentence to an offender, or the remission of a fine or penalty.

 The Governor officiates at a range of important ceremonial and celebratory occasions and commemorations.
 A selection of the Governor’s important ceremonial duties include: